Sing the Greys

 Sing the Greys is the debut studio album by Scottish indie rock band Frightened Rabbit, originally released in May 2006 on Hits the Fan Records, with a limited run of 1000 copies.
 A remixed/remastered version was released in the United States by FatCat Records on 2 October 2007 and in the UK on 17 November 2007.

-In an interview concerning the record's re-release in 2007, vocalist/guitarist Scott Hutchison states that: "little bits and pieces [were] re-recorded.
+In an interview concerning the record's re-release in 2007, vocalist, guitarist and cover artist Scott Hutchison stated: "Little bits and pieces [were] re-recorded.
 We've re-amped some of the drums in different rooms to get an ambience about it.
 It's louder and everything is fuller and bigger."
+By the end of 2007, he said the band was "pretty sick of Sing the Greys.
+We were saying goodbye to that record and just really itching for people to hear the new one."

-In the same interview, drummer Grant Hutchison states that: "Fat Cat were just going to release it on a low scale as a taster for the new album.
+In the first interview, drummer Grant Hutchison said: "Fat Cat were just going to release it on a low scale as a taster for the new album.
 But when we remixed and mastered it, it sounded like a proper album and we felt those songs were too good to just brush under carpet."

-Scott Hutchison states that, by the end of 2007, the band was "pretty sick of Sing the Greys.
-We were saying goodbye to that record and just really itching for people to hear the new one."

-The artwork for the album is by vocalist/guitarist Scott Hutchison.

-The album entered the Scottish Albums Chart for the first time in 2018, following Hutchison's death.
+Sing the Greys entered the Scottish Albums Chart for the first time in 2018, following Hutchison's death.